Health Incident Management System (HIMS)

 Q: What is happening?
 Why is there a change?

 A. Early in 2020, Juvare (a company that produces online incident management software) purchased Corvena (rebranding of the company Knowledge Center).
 Juvare conducted an assessment of the Corvena/Knowledge Center product to see if they would continue to support it, or if they would transfer clients to equivalent Juvare software.
-In early 2021, Juvare made the decision to transition their clients who are currently using the Corvena/Knowledge Center platform to the Juvare systems of eICS, EMTrack, and EMResource.
+In early 2021, Juvare made the decision to transition their clients who are currently using the Corvena/Knowledge Center platform Juvare's EM Suite: eICS, EMTrack, EMResource, and EMSupply.

 Q. What are these new platforms?

 A. The Juvare systems are built in a modular basis, where Corvena/Knowledge Center was one platform.
-The components are eICS, which facilitates facility and multi facility incident command and incident response; EMTrack which facilitates patient tracking; and EMResource, which facilitates bed tracking.
+The components are eICS, which facilitates facility and multi facility incident command and incident response; EMTrack which facilitates patient tracking; and EMResource, which facilitates bed tracking and resource status management.
 Each component of the Juvare platform has a "single sign on" feature, so the interaction between the three components will be seamless to the end user.

 Q. When is this transition occurring?